pozi/PoziConnectConfig/~Shared/SQL/M1 P Edits.md

 not ( vp.status = 'P' and ( select cppc.num_parcels from PC_Council_Property_Parcel_Count cppc where cppc.propnum = cp.propnum ) > 1 )
 ```

-Return only one record per `spi` value
+Return only one record per parcel.

 ```sql
 group by vp.spi